architech-boards/Rialto/source/ready.rst

 - the end-node PAN-ID is set to the network PAN-ID
 - data can be now exchanged by end node to coordinator, the Vcard data.

-JenNode board is designed as a SerizII plugin (see :ref:`seriz`).
+Rialto board is designed as a SerizII plugin (see :ref:`seriz`).
 In Lab1, plug End-Node board on SerizII and Coordinator on USB port of your PC.
-If you want, you can connect JenNode End-Node board, plugged on SerizII, to PC using USB type-A extension cable.
+If you want, you can connect Rialto End-Node board, plugged on SerizII, to PC using USB type-A extension cable.
 Serial Monitor will run, without affecting SerizII communications.
 Then, follow next steps:

 - Open terminals, connect appropriate serial port and check correct settings (see  :ref:`hyper`)